stadium-software/css-utilities/README.md

 ## Typography

 ### Titles & headings
-Titles and headings affect text display
+Titles and heading classes affect text display

 1. Customise by changing the related [*variables*](utils-variables.css)
-2. Apply class as shown
+2. Apply a class as shown
 ```css
 h1
 ```